Allspice (Pimenta Dioica)

-Pimento (Pimenta dioica) is also known as Allspice.
+Allspice (Pimenta dioica) is also known as Newspice.

 Allspice is a natural source of beta-carotene, vitamins A, B-1, B-2, and C, niacin, thiamine, and riboflavin; along with the minerals iron, potassium, magnesium, selenium, and manganese.
-Its active elements are methyleugenol and caryophyllene, resin, tannin, sugar, quercetin, glycocides, and sesquiterpenes; and it contains metabolites of homovanillic and homomandelic acids, malic and galic acids, lignin, and bonastre.
+Its active elements are methyl eugenol and caryophyllene, resin, tannin, sugar, quercetin, glycosides, and sesquiterpenes; and it contains metabolites of homovanillic and homomandelic acids, malic and gallic acids, lignin, and bonastre.
 Another active constituent is the phenol eugenol, which is used by dentists as an antiseptic and a local anesthetic for teeth.

 To soothe indigestion